As one of the nation’s leading Catholic universities, Seton Hall offers over 90 highly ranked programs.

 We excel in the health sciences, with programs in Nursing, Physical Therapy, Physician Assistant, Occupational Therapy, and Athletic Training.
 Plus, we have top programs for Pre-dental and Pre-medical.
 In fact, 93% of our Pre-med students get into medical school, and in the fall of 2018, we are opening our own medical school in partnership with Hackensack Meridian Health, the #1 hospital network in New Jersey.

-Seton Hall is a Catholic universitywith a nearly 160-year tradition of excellence.
+Seton Hall is a Catholic university with a more than 160-year tradition of excellence.
 Seton Hall values integrity, compassion, and a commitment to helping others.
 A diverse and welcoming community, Seton Hall embraces students of all faiths and inspires students to become servant leaders who make a difference in the world.

 Nestled in the suburban village of South Orange, New Jersey, Seton Hall provides the safe, quaint charm of a small town and the hustle and bustle of New York City life only 30 minutes away.
 Just hop on the train in the center of town and the worlds of entertainment, art, publishing, finance, and fashion; the United Nations; and thousands of major corporations are at your doorstep.
 This translates to a career edge and unprecedented job opportunities, not to mention lots of career advantage.
 Seton Hall offers more than 17,000 internship opportunities, and more than 81% of students have an internship—or two—on their résumé before graduation.
 In fact, Seton Hall is ranked #4 in the nation for providing internship opportunities.
-Seton Hall students have an employment rate almost 20% higher than the national average and mid-career earnings 40% higher than the national average.
+Seton Hall students have an employment rate of 90% and mid-career earnings 50% higher than the national average.
 Seton Hall offers a comprehensive Career Center, and your career counselor begins working with you freshman year.

 Majors and Programs: 90+